nasa/WellClear/docs/index.md

 DAIDALUS objects can be configured through the class variable `parameters` of type `KinematicBandsParameters`.
-The configuration can be done programmatically using getter/setter methods or via a configuration file using the method `loadFromFile`.
+The configuration can be done either programmatically using getter/setter methods or via a configuration file using the method `loadFromFile`.
 These methods are defined in the class `KinematicBandsParameters`.